edoardottt/fileDecrypter/README.md

 # fileDecrypter :lock:
 **0010101010101001010 ---- Simple C file decrypter ---- 1010100101010101010001**

-**Disclaimer**: This was a part of a University Operating System course project, not a serious decrypter.
+**Disclaimer**: This was a part of a University project (Operating System course), not a serious decrypter.

 Description :mega:
 --------